Childhood goes up in smoke for Indonesian tobacco farm workers

 By Prasto Wardoyo and Eveline Danubrata

-PROBOLINGGO, Indonesia Thirteen-year-old Siti Maryam says she suffers headaches and nausea after harvesting tobacco leaves with her bare hands during four years of working on her family's farm in Indonesia.
+PROBOLINGGO, Indonesia, May 25 Thirteen-year-old Siti Maryam says she suffers headaches and nausea after harvesting tobacco leaves with her bare hands during four years of working on her family's farm in Indonesia.

 Maryam, who is among the thousands of children a rights group says work in hazardous conditions on farms in the world's fifth-biggest producer of tobacco, spoke to Reuters in a field near the east Java city of Probolinggo.